 Also, the Rajasthan High Court, in Sunil Synchem Ltd. vs. CIT (1994) 205 ITR 298, held that the inaugural function of a unit is exclusively for the purposes of business and the business normally comes into existence before the inauguration which is only a formal function (See also Delhi Cloth & General Mills Co.
 Ltd. vs. CIT (1992) 198 ITR 500 (Del) :113 Taxation 351.

 Looking to the above, it looks to the well settled that inaugural expenses of the business concern are the deductible expenses under section 37 (1), while computing income of a person.
-But it does not mean that inaugural expenses are deductible in each case and may be of any amount.
+But it does not mean that inaugural expenses may be of any amount.
 These expenses should be reasonable looking to the size of business, necessity & also the facts and circumstances of the case.